whamcloud/Online-Help/docs/Install_Guide/guide.md

      establishing yum repositories, configuring LNET, and also discusses Linux\* kernel considerations

--   Describes how to install Intel® Enterprise Edition for Lustre\* software
+-   Describes how to install Manager for Lustre\* software

 -   Describes how to configure Manager for Lustre\* software